-The IMOA LCI study has generated a large, rigorous and representative database.
-With an understanding of the limitations of the study, the results can be used to assist decision-making and evaluating the performance of molybdenum products through their life cycle (i.e., through use and end-of-life) in the context of sustainable development and practices.
+The IMOA chemical LCI study has generated a rigorous and representative database on molybdenum chemicals.
+With an understanding of the limitations of the study, the results can be used to assist decision-making and for evaluating the performance of molybdenum products through their life cycle (i.e., through use and end-of-life) in the context of sustainable development and practices.